TosbackCgusBridge-Bot/CGUs-versions/Nike/Privacy Policy.md

-Stores Near You Get Help Terms of Use Privacy Policy  United States ©2013 NIKE, Inc. All Rights Reserved
+Stores Near You Get Help Terms of Use Privacy Policy ©2013 NIKE, Inc. All Rights Reserved